Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 Can I re-enter the exhibition hall?

-You may only re-enter the Cultural Exchange Exhibition Hall.
+Re-entry is only possible for the Cultural Exchange Exhibition Hall (4F).
 Please present your ticket stub to the counter staff upon re-entry.

 Does the museum have signs and explanations in languages other than Japanese?

-Yes.
-Object names and explanations in the Cultural Exchange Exhibition Hall are also available in English, Chinese, and Korean.
-Object names and selected explanations for Special Exhibitions are also available in the above four languages.
+Object names and explanations in the Cultural Exchange Exhibition Hall (Floor 4) are available in Japanese, English, Chinese (Simplified) and Korean.

 I want to see what goes on behind the scenes!